 Service for Students with Disabilities

-Georgetown University is committed to ensuring that no student is denied access to its programs, facilities, services, or activities, or otherwise discriminated against, on the basis of a disability.
-Consistent with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act, the University will make reasonable accommodations for students with documented cognitive, physical, chronic health or psychological disabilities.
+Georgetown University is committed to ensuring that no student is denied access to its programs, facilities, services, or activities, or is otherwise discriminated against, on the basis of a disability.
+Consistent with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act, the University will make reasonable accommodations for students with documented cognitive, physical, chronic health, or psychological disabilities.

 Academic Support Services

 Georgetown University is deeply committed to enriching the academic experience of students.
 The Academic Resource Center, a department within Student Affairs, offers an array of academic support services, including academic workshops, individual consultations, and tutoring.
 Students are encouraged to consult with an Academic Resource Center representative to discuss their academic needs so that appropriate University resources can be recommended.

 Offered on a regular basis throughout the fall and spring semesters, ARC academic workshops address a wide variety of topics ranging from college reading strategies to test-taking tips.
 Each workshop topic focuses on a particular skill so that students can strengthen areas that require improvement, such as time management or handling the college reading load.
 Individual consultations are provided for students who require specialized assistance in study skills.

 Along with academic workshops and individual consultations, the Academic Resource Center offers free tutoring services for select courses.
 Other academic support services outside the Academic Resource Center are available for students, such as the Math Assistance Center, Economics Tutoring Services and the Writing Center.